 Simiran lalvani

-Prior to the this, I have worked as a freelance researcher with the Centre for Internet and Society, Microsoft Research and BBC Media Action and at a qualitative market research firm.
+Prior to the this, I have worked as a freelance researcher with the MIT Digital Currencies Initiative, Microsoft Research, Centre for Internet and Society, and BBC Media Action and at a qualitative market research firm.
 I have also built and taught undergraduate courses in Sociology and Anthropology for students of design.

 You can reach me at simiran.lalvani@gmail.com